Focusing on global awareness and multiculturalism

 About Citizenship Academy

-justice.
-Citizenship Academy also is home to the
+Baccalaureate program.
+In addition, Citizenship Academy is home to the

 Early College High School program, where juniors